bitst0rm-pub/Formatter/README.md

 - Flexibility: Users benefit from a wide range of flexible config options.
 - Freedom: Third-party plugin updates are not tied to the Formatter itself.
 - Modularity: Designed for seamless integration with a variety of additional plugins.
-- Customization: Users benefit from the modular concept to craft and integrate their own modules with ease.
+- Customization: Users benefit from the modular concept to integrate their own modules with ease.
 - Convenience: An all-in-one tool for beautifying and minifying code.
 - Versatility: As a platform potentially capable of going beyond beautification and minification, eg. Text to QR code, ASCII art, ULM conversion etc. _see_ [Development](#development)